legoktm/tba-template-redesign/README.md

 The Blue Alliance Redesign
 ====================================
+### About
++ This is a complete rewrite of the popular scouting website ["The Blue Alliance"](http://thebluealliance.com).
++ We are currently working on creating an intuitive and friendly user-interface.

 ### Known Issues/TODO
 + Menubar looks weird when the browser window is narrow
 + Robot picture should have simpleviewer enabled
 + Tables should use a tablesorter
 + Add red/blue colors for red/blue alliance teams
-+ Photos should use fancybox - code exists, just needs to be tweaked
++ Photos should use fancybox - code implemented, just needs to be tweaked